Are jeans part of an acceptable job interview outfit?

 The minute a hiring manager sees you, they're looking you up and down to determine if you care enough to be there and land the job.
 That means ditching the jeans and opting for something a little more upgraded.

 While several organizations opt for a business casual dress code for their employees, it's important not to confuse business casual with actual casual wear.
-It's also essential to keep in mind that during an interview, you are not yet an employee; your goal is to become an employee.
+It's also essential to keep in mind that you should remain professional during an interview since you are not yet an employee; your goal is to become an employee.

 Even if an organization has a more laid-back dress code that includes wearing jeans to the office, it does not mean you should wear jeans for your interview, regardless of the type of position you're interviewing for.
 You might be asking: